|

 Warm your dog: Use blankets, towels, or even your body heat to help warm your dog.
 Focus on warming areas that lose heat the fastest, such as the paw pads, ears, and tail.

-Offer warm fluids: If your dog is responsive, offer them a warm (not hot) beverage, like warm water or low-sodium broth, to help raise their internal temperature.
+Offer warm fluids: If your dog is responsive, offer a warm (not hot) beverage, such as warm water or low-sodium broth, to help raise their internal temperature.

-Avoid heating devices: Do not use direct heat sources like heating pads or hot water; these can cause burns on your dog’s skin due to their inability to feel excessive heat.
+Avoid heating devices: Do not use direct heat sources, such as heating pads or hot water; these can cause burns on your dog’s skin because they cannot feel excessive heat.

 Monitor your dog: Keep a close eye on your dog’s condition.
 If they don’t show signs of improvement or if severe symptoms arise, contact your veterinarian immediately.

-Consult your veterinarian: If you suspect your dog has experienced hypothermia, consult your veterinarian for a thorough examination and further advice.
+Consult your veterinarian: If you suspect your dog has hypothermia, have them examined by a veterinarian for a thorough evaluation and further advice.

 Winter dog-walking safety tips: Put on a sweater or coat